friendsofagape/Autographa_Repo/README.md

 No copyrighted Bibles must be posted !

-Please follow the package.JSON structure in the sub folders
+Please follow the package.JSON structure in the sub folders .
+See the Templates folder for sample package.JSON files

 https://github.com/friendsofagape/Autographa_Repo/tree/master/Bibles